 All deliverables should be agreed upon during contract negotiation and should be specified either in the incubation contract or in minutes of the negotiation.]

-Management

-Writing Tips

-[Please provide a description of how you are going to manage the work during the incubation period.
-Describe specific challenges and how you will address them.]

-Text

 2. FINANCING and Funding Request

 Writing Tips

 [Please, describe in detail how the company will be financed during incubation.
 In particular, explain which sources of financing will be used until the company can generate sufficient revenues.
 Note any restrictions related to the ESA incentive and that most of this funding may be paid in terms after the costs have been made.
 If applicable, explain how the company’s own staff will be paid and from which sources.